dmauldi3/Sasso_Twilio_Python_Script/README.md

 ## Security Considerations

 - Keep your `.env` file secure and never commit it to version control
+  - A `.gitignore` file is included in the repository that excludes the `.env` file
+  - Always verify that your `.env` file is not being tracked before pushing changes
+  - Use `git status` to confirm that `.env` is not listed in the tracked files
+- The `.gitignore` file also excludes:
+  - Private keys (*.pem files)
+  - AWS-related configuration files
+- Use `.env.example` as a template without including any real credentials
 - Rotate your Twilio and HubSpot credentials periodically
 - Use HTTPS for all production deployments
 - Consider implementing IP restrictions for your webhooks in Twilio